neuml/cord19q/tasks/vaccines.md

 # Alternative models to aid decision makers in determining how to prioritize and distribute scarce, newly proven therapeutics as production ramps up.
 This could include identifying approaches for expanding production capacity to ensure equitable and timely distribution to populations in need.

+#### Highlights<br/>
+- 31 Existing local preliminary programmes and policies around human and animal health, community development and conservation are considered effective resources to begin or continue developing cost-effective strategies to mitigate zoonotic risks.<br/>
+- We hope that these insights may help to mitigate the global impacts of COVID-19 by guiding effective decision-making in both high-and low-resource countries, and may contribute to prospective improvements in screening policy for future emerging infections.<br/>
+- The study provides a valuable tool that can help countries in Africa prioritise and allocate resources as they prepare to respond to the potential introduction and spread of COVID-19.<br/>
+- We hope that these insights may help to mitigate the global impacts of nCoV 368 by guiding effective decision-making in both high-and low-resource countries, and may 369 contribute to prospective improvements in travel screening policy for future emerging infections.<br/>
+- This can inform policy makers in China and other countries to implement and adjust containment strategies in response to the outbreak in the future.<br/>

+#### Articles<br/>
 [New regulatory strategies to manage medicines shortages in Europe](https://doi.org/10.1016/j.ijpharm.2020.119171)<br/>
 by Musazzi, Umberto M.; Di Giorgio, Domenico; Minghetti, Paola<br/>
 *International Journal of Pharmaceutics - Apr 15, 2020*<br/>